-“On May 5th 2010 at 3:00 a.m.
+“On May 5th, 2010, at 3:00 a.m.
 I was standing along Route 202 in Chester County with Joe Fowler, trying to figure out what caused a fatal accident.
 On June 12th, 2012, I was in a coffee shop with Joe, celebrating a defense verdict in the case that arose from that accident.
 I believe the first meeting allowed the second one to occur.”

-Joe Fowler, who heads our Commercial Vehicle group, is a member of the Trucking Industry Defense Association (TIDA), the Defense Research Institute (DRI) the Pennsylvania Motor Truck Association and Claims Litigation Management, (CLM).
+Joe Fowler, who heads our Commercial Vehicle group, is a member of the Trucking Industry Defense Association (TIDA), the Defense Research Institute (DRI), the Pennsylvania Motor Truck Association, and Claims Litigation Management (CLM).
 Joe speaks internationally on transportation related topics for a variety of organizations.

-- Joseph Fowler: Defense verdict following a two week trial.
+- Joseph Fowler obtained a defense verdict following a two-week trial.
 Defendant commercial vehicle driver rear ended plaintiff’s vehicle when defendant yawned and took his eyes away from the roadway.
 Post-accident, Plaintiff underwent unsuccessful spinal cord surgery which resulted in massive neurologic limitations.
 Plaintiff’s experts identified significant wage loss future medical expenses.
 Plaintiff demanded $3,000,000 at trial.
-The jury returned a verdict for defendant finding that defendant was not negligent.
+The jury returned a verdict for Defendant, finding that Defendant was not negligent.
 The Superior Court sustained the lower court’s decision to uphold the jury’s verdict.

-- Andrew J. Spaulding: Settled a case for a favorable number after a fatal accident involving a commercial motor carrier.
+- Andrew J. Spaulding settled a case for a favorable number after a fatal accident involving a commercial motor carrier.
 Early investigation showed significant problems with the case, including that the driver was over his hours of service and had inconsistencies on his medical card.
 In light of the unfavorable liability picture, we moved to mediation before discovery and resolved the matter.